Brief Instructions

 You can also use the drweb-ctl log command.

-To change the logging settings, use the Dr.Web Ctl command-line management tool and the Dr.Web for UNIX Mail Servers management web interface (if it is installed).
+To change the logging settings, use the Dr.Web Ctl command-line management tool or the Dr.Web for UNIX Mail Servers management web interface.

-To identify errors, we recommend you to store output of the unified log of all components in a separate file and enable output of detailed debug information.
-For that, run the following commands:
+To identify errors, configure the output of the unified log of all components to be stored in a separate file and enable the output of detailed debug information.
+For that, run the commands:

 # drweb-ctl cfset Root.Log <log path>